Uzair: Jewish tradition and literature

 As in Islam, a fundamental tenet of Judaism is that God is not bound by any limitations of time, matter, or space, and that the idea of any person being God, a part of God, or a mediator to God, is heresy.
 The Book of Ezra, which Judaism accepts as a chronicle of the life of Ezra and which predates Muhammad and the Qur'an by around 1000 years, gives Ezra's human lineage as being the son of Seraiah and a direct descendant of Aaron.
 Tractate Ta'anit of the Jerusalem Talmud, which predates Muhammad by two to three hundred years, states that “if a man claims to be God, he is a liar.”
 Exodus Rabba 29 says, "'I am the first and I am the last, and beside Me there is no God' I am the first, I have no father; I am the last, I have no brother.
 Beside Me there is no God; I have no son."
 However the term 'sons of gods' occurs in Genesis.
 The Encyclopedia of Judaism clarifies that the title of 'son of God' is attributed a person whose piety has placed him in a very near relationship to God and "by no means carries the idea of physical descent from, and essential unity with, God".

+Reuven Firestone says: It is possible that there were some Hashemite groups that went beyond the accepted faith with an important figure such as Ezra.
+Two ancient books that originally linked the divine or angelic center with Ezra and Enoch from the Tanakh figures.

 The title of son of God (servant of God) is used by the Jews for any pious person as is evident according to Encyclopedia of Judaism which states that the title of son of God is attributed by the Jews "to any one whose piety has placed him in a filial relation to God (see Wisdom ii.
 13, 16, 18; v.
 5, where "the sons of God" are identical with "the saints"; comp.
 Ecclus.
 [Sirach] iv.
 10).
 It is through such personal relations that the individual becomes conscious of God's fatherhood."
-Jews consider Ezra among the pious.